 A similar point can be made with regards to England.
 As its leader, when he needed the sum to be greater than the parts, they underperformed.
 Gerrard, as the skipper of two ill-fated sides, naturally takes the brunt of the criticism – the harshness of his own self-analysis – and has to live with the fact both sides he’s devoted himself to haven’t matched his level of intensity and application on a consistent enough basis.

 The trade-off, however, is that Gerrard played for the club he loves and that loves him.
 Players like that are rare.
 Captains like Gerrard are a once-in-a-generation occurrence.
 For every stellar performance, match-saving tackle followed up by a match-winning goal, the likes of the next Gerrard has yet to appear from the tunnel leading to the pitch or emerge from the shadows.
 Where Gerrard is made of cast iron, the current generation of players seems to be made of glass.

 When Liverpool needed a captain willing and able to be a tireless worker, talisman, hard man and consistent performer, and a leader of the people from the people, Steven Gerrard embraced that responsibility.
 Where England needed a skipper who wasn’t tainted with off-field incidents, hadn’t lost the respect of his team-mates and fans, and wasn’t distracted by celebrity status, it found Gerrard.

-There will come a day when the Liverpool skipper hangs up his boots and walks off the pitch for the last time.
-There will also come a day when Steven Gerrard takes off the captain’s armband for the last time.
+There has finally come the day when the former Liverpool skipper has hung up his boots and walked off the pitch for the last time.
 But there will never come a day when he won’t be considered the players’ and the peoples’ captain.